What is a Patient Care Technician and How To Become One?

 • Running errands.
 If someone is unable to drive or walk down the street, a patient care technician can take care of small errands like going to the post office or picking up groceries.
 Many people need the help of a patient care technician to pick up medical supplies or get groceries to their home.

 • Reporting safety concerns.
-Many clients need the help of a patient care technician as they begin to lose independence.
+Many clients need the help of a patient care technician as they begin to lose their independence.
 Patient care technicians need to be on the lookout for signs that their clients need a higher level of care and should learn about signs of elder abuse so they can report anything concerning to their employer.

-• Providing companionship.
+• Providing emotional support and companionship.
 One of the most important things patient care technicians do is provide company to their clients.
 Many patients live alone or do not have family close by, and their interactions with caregivers become an important part of their social lives.
 Often, patient care technicians and patients form a close, trusting relationship that is extremely rewarding for both sides.

 Where Do Patient Care Technicians Work?